Lovett Purnell

-"I'm going to try to be Lovett Purnell and go out there and play the best way I can."

-As a WVU Mountaineer, Purnell tallied 78 catches, 1,161 yards and ten scores.
+At West Virginia, Purnell tallied 78 catches, 1,161 yards and ten scores.
 He was named MVP of the 1995 season, which led to his seventh-round selection in the NFL draft by New England.
 During four NFL seasons with the Patriots and Baltimore Ravens, Purnell played in 36 games, catching 19 passes for 159 yards and five touchdowns.

-After the 1999 season with the Baltimore Ravens, Purnell quietly stepped away from on-field competition.
-Post-NFL, Lovett found tremendous success in the telecommunication industry in Tampa, FL where he currently resides.
-Whether on the field, or in the corporate world, Lovett has always had the reputation of being an all-around nice guy and team player.

 The Delaware Sports Museum and Hall of Fame inducted Purnell in 2007.